gerva/tower-companion/README.md

 Returns:

--  exit code 0 if the job comleted without errors
+-  exit code 0 if the job completed without errors
 -  exit code 1 if any issues

 usage:

     Usage: kick_and_monitor [OPTIONS]

       Trigger an ansible tower job and monitor its execution.
 In case of error it returns a bad exit code.

     Options:
       --template-name TEXT        Job template name  [required]
       --extra-vars TEXT           Extra variables
       --output-format [ansi|txt]  output format
       --help                      Show this message and exit.

 example: